FTA awards nearly $1.7 billion in bus grants across two federal programs

 FTA also notes several grant recipients have pledged to purchase standardized buses and vans.
 FTA explains that by avoiding customization, grant recipients can lower cost and see their new vehicles delivered faster.

-FTA has developed a data visualization tool for the grants, which can be accessed here
+FTA has developed a data visualization tool for the grants, which can be accessed here.

-Mischa Wanek-Libman | Editor in Chief
+Mischa Wanek-Libman | Group Editorial Director

-Wanek-Libman has spent more than 20 years covering transportation issues including construction projects and engineering challenges for various commuter railroads and transit agencies.
+Wanek-Libman has held top editorial positions at freight rail and public transportation business-to-business publications including as editor-in-chief and editorial director of Mass Transit from 2018-2024.
 She has been recognized for editorial excellence through her individual work, as well as for collaborative content.

-She is an active member of the American Public Transportation Association's Marketing and Communications Committee and serves as a Board Observer on the National Railroad Construction and Maintenance Association (NRC) Board of Directors.
+She is an active member of the American Public Transportation Association's Marketing and Communications Committee and served 14 years as a Board Observer on the National Railroad Construction and Maintenance Association (NRC) Board of Directors.

-She is a graduate of Drake University, where she earned a Bachelor of Arts degree in Journalism and Mass Communication with a major in magazine journalism and a minor in business management.
+She is a graduate of Drake University in Des Moines, Iowa, where she earned a Bachelor of Arts degree in Journalism and Mass Communication.